 - Feedback: Feedback is a tool that was created to allow instructors to receive formative feedback from students throughout the semester.
 Instructors have the ability to start a Feedback session in which their students will answer six questions related to high impact teaching practices and a single question that asks students if they understood the material that was covered.
 Feedback session results allow instructors to identify trends in student perceptions of their instruction and make improvements as soon as the next class.
 Please refer to the following support article for more information: Feedback Tool.

-In addition to the resources and suggestions provided above, we also offer ongoing training that is available to anyone on campus.
-Please visit our schedule of online training here and sign up for a session today!
-Our support site hosts additional resources on best practices, managing your administrations, and everything else in between.
+In addition to the resources and suggestions provided above, our support site hosts additional resources on best practices, managing your administrations, and everything else in between.
 Visit our Course Evaluations support page here.
-For any technical issues related to Course Evaluations, please submit a support ticket at the following link: support.campuslabs.com/ticket.
+For any technical issues related to Course Evaluations, or to connect with your consultant, please submit a support ticket at the following link: support.campuslabs.com/ticket.